rach7777/monax-may/content/blog/2018/2018-09-28-finding-a-happy-path-for-lawyers-in-the-networked-economy.md

 # Pretty normal stuff
 date:       2018-09-28T00:00:00+00:00
-title:     "Finding a happy path for lawyers in the networked economy."
+title:     "Finding a happy path for lawyers in the networked economy"
 author:    "Anjlee Khurana, Senior Legal Engineering and Implementation Associate"
 excerpt:   "Developers like to talk about the \"happy path,\" that is, the way things are supposed to work in the usual course of business using technology.
 Happy paths can exist in law too, but the happy path is rarely where lawyers get to spend their time."